Skip to content

 script-ready.png

-Return to the previous script and execute it again; you should now see that the opencv-python library can be imported correctly:
+Return to the previous script and execute it again.
+You will see that the opencv-python library can now be imported correctly:

 import-ok.png

-Each time DataFlux Func starts, it first checks if there are any pre-run scripts present.
+Each time DataFlux Func starts, it first checks for the existence of pre-execution scripts.

-When pre-run scripts exist, DataFlux Func executes them sequentially according to their filenames sorted in alphabetical order.
+When pre-execution scripts exist, DataFlux Func executes them in order based on their filenames.
 DataFlux Func will only start normally after all scripts have executed successfully.

-If you want to observe the execution process of the pre-run scripts, you can track it using the following command:
+If you need to observe the execution process of the pre-execution scripts, you can track it with the following command:

 1

-Taking the aforementioned pre-run script as an example, you would see output similar to the following:
+Taking the pre-execution script from the example above, you can see output similar to the following:

 1